JaagupAverin/gale-bluetooth-app/README.md

-Gale Bluetooth application.
+HMI application for the Zephyr demo "Gale".

-See the [common repository](https://github.com/JaagupAverin/gale-common) for details.
+See the [Gale manifest](https://github.com/JaagupAverin/gale-manifest) for details.